 2. Natural results.
-With customizable hair trends and natural color shades available, getting the perfect blonde color to match your hair tone has never been easier.
+With customisable hair trends and natural colour shades available, getting the perfect blonde colour to match your hair tone has never been easier.
 No more worrying about brassy tones or mismatched shades.

 3. Convenience.
 With Clairol, you can touch up your roots anytime, anywhere.
 You don't need to work around scheduling conflicts or salon hours.
 Plus, you can keep a temporary touch-up with you for any emergency quick fixes.

-4. Gray root coverage.
-Our temporary root touch-up sprays and permanent solutions can conceal even the most stubborn gray hairs.
-You can literally spray away the grays!
+4. Grey root coverage.
+Our temporary root touch-up sprays and permanent solutions can conceal even the most stubborn grey hairs.
+You can literally spray away the greys!